What is an R-value?

 What is Emissivity?

 Emissivity is a material “characteristic” that is quantified as a percentage of radiant energy that a material transmits.
-Example: The emissivity of the metalized aluminum in Reflectix® products is very low (less than 6%).
+Example: The emissivity of the metalized aluminum in Reflectix® products is very low (4%).
 This quality makes for excellent radiant barriers.

 What is a Radiant Barrier?